Hatred: Religion

 A United Nations Special Rapporteur on freedom and religion cited the concept of collective hatred based on religion, which he described as a man-made phenomenon caused by deliberate actions and omissions of hate-mongers.

 Hatred can also be sanctioned by religion.
 The Hebrew word describing the psalmist's "perfect hatred" (Ps.
 139.22) means that it "brings a process to completion".
-Religion can employ extreme speech in an attempt convert new adherents and that extreme speech made against other religions or their adherents can result in situations of religious hatred.
+Religion can employ extreme speech in an attempt to convert new adherents and that extreme speech made against other religions or their adherents can result in situations of religious hatred.

 Philosophy

 Philosophers from the ancient time sought to describe hatred and today, there are different definitions available.
 Aristotle, for instance, viewed it as distinct from anger and rage, describing hate as a desire to annihilate an object and is incurable by time.
 David Hume also offered his own conceptualization, maintaining that hatred is an irreducible feeling that is not definable at all.